adaltas/node-parameters/README.md

-# Shell - Full features and pretty console applications
+# Shell - Nice looking shell applications with pluggable middlewares.

-Create nice looking shell applications in minutes with Connect/Express inspired API and functionnalities.
+The project brings a Connect/Express inspired API and similar functionnalities to console based applications.

 ## Quick exemple, a redis client